Consti10/merged/Readme.md

 # Building info for development team
-1) similar as described in the A201 doc team, the 2 following commands have to performed once before building.
+1) similar as described in the A201 doc, the 2 following commands have to performed once before building.
 NOTE: Use the openhd config file, as described in the following !

-source evnsetup.sh
+source envsetup.sh
 -> select 78 rockchip_rv1126_rv1109

 build.sh lunch
 -> select 8 BoardConfig-openhd.mk

-2) once the above steps have been performed, you can build with ./build.sh this might take a considerable amount of time the first time.
+2) once the above steps have been performed, you can build with ./build.sh \
+this might take a considerable amount of time the first time.
 After the build was successfull, you should see a new directory under "IMAGE" called "RV1126-OPENHD_20210727.0227_RELEASE_TEST" or similar.